ViniciusPilan/ph-gen-app/README.md

 ## Project structure
 ```
+├── arch.png
+├── kubernetes                  <--- Kubernetes manifests to run all the application in a Kubernetes cluster
+├── README.md
+└── src
     ├── backend
     │   ├── api
     │   │   ├── main.py         <--- REST API creation file - routes and API instantiation
     │   │   └── services
     │   │       ├── cache.py    <--- API to communicate with the cache (KeyDB)
     │   │       └── database.py <--- API to communicate with the database (PostgreSQL)
-│   ├── Dockerfile
+    │   ├── Dockerfile          <--- Docker image recipe to create the container image for backend
     │   └── requirements.txt    <--- Python lib requirements that will be installed by pip (in build time)
     ├── docker-compose.yaml     <--- File to create the containerized development environment
     ├── frontend
+    │   ├── Dockerfile          <--- Docker image recipe to create the container image for frontend
     │   ├── html
     │   │   ├── index.html      <--- Frontend main page
     │   │   └── script.js       <--- Frontend logic to communicate with the backend (using the nginx as proxy server)
     │   └── nginx-files
-│       └── default.conf.    <--- Create the webserver to serve the application and
+    │       └── default.conf    <--- Create the webserver to serve the application and works as
-|                                 works as proxy server to  frontend communicate with backend
+    │                                proxy server to  frontend communicate with backend
-├── kubernetes               <--- Kubernetes manifests to run all the application in a Kubernetes cluster
+    └── initdb                  <--- Init SQL commands to setup the database (only for the Docker approach)
-└── README.md
+        └── 01_schema.sql
 ```